-Have a “postvention” plan in place to address any suicide that occurs on your campus, including steps to prevent the emergence of a suicide cluster.
+When such an untimely death occurs among your student population, it is important to have a “postvention” plan in place to address any suicide that occurs on your campus, including steps to prevent the emergence of a suicide cluster.
 Postvention is a series of targeted interventions to provide a response and support in the event of a suicide.
 Among other things, a good postvention plan should address the following elements.

-Communicating well with the media and the campus community in the aftermath of a suicide is important for preventing contagion.
+Communicating well with the media and the campus community in the aftermath of a suicide is important for preventing suicide contagion.
 Your postvention plan should include guidelines on publicly discussing the death.
 For example:

 Communications should not:

-- Describe the method or location of the suicide
+- Describe the method or location of the suicide.

-- Glorify or romanticize suicide
+- Glorify or romanticize suicide.

-- Normalize suicide as a common event or inevitable outcome
+- Normalize suicide as a common event or inevitable outcome.

-- Oversimplify the causes of suicide, such as stating that the victim was depressed
+- Oversimplify the causes of suicide, such as stating that the victim was depressed.

-- Identify who will speak on your institution’s behalf to reduce conflicting accounts and ensure a consistent voice
+- Identify who will speak on your institution’s behalf to reduce conflicting accounts and ensure a consistent voice.

-- Respond promptly to get out in front of social media and rumors
+- Respond promptly to get out in front of social media and rumors.

-- Monitor social media chatter to understand the campus reaction
+- Monitor social media chatter to understand the campus reaction.

-- Identify suicide information and prevention resources
+- Identify suicide information and prevention resources.

-- Emphasize prevention
+- Emphasize prevention.

-- Encourage help-seeking among community members
+- Encourage help-seeking among community members.

 Following a suicide in the campus community, consider holding a community support meeting.
 Ensure the person on campus who facilitates this meeting has been trained.
 For more information on the format and considerations for the meeting, see the resources below.

 Ensure the response to a campus suicide is consistent with how your institution responds to other deaths of campus community members.
-For example, if you would not hold a memorial service for a student who died of natural causes, do not hold one for a student who died by suicide, as this may be seen as a glorification of the suicide.
+For example, if you would not hold a memorial service for a student who died of natural causes, don't hold one for a student who died by suicide, as this may be seen as a glorification of the suicide.

 Good planning and great sensitivity in how your institution responds to a suicide can prevent subsequent tragedies.